 Consider conducting a survey or quiz to employees before open enrollment to gauge what aspects of a benefits package they are most interested in learning about.
 Employers can create presentations and highlight certain features based on those results.
 Remember, this is a chance to make the process more personal than in the past.
 By taking advantage of new technology that enables one-on-one, face-to-face interactions, benefits teams can actually provide more support on-demand and have the opportunity to make the experience more beneficial and perhaps better than before.

-Consider a virtual benefits fair
+Consider a hybrid benefits fair

 Provide on-demand support